 Other common causes of anterior knee pain in adolescents

-- See the separate article on Osgood-Schlatter Disease.
+- See the separate Osgood-Schlatter Disease article.

 - Sinding-Larsen Johansson disease is another common cause of anterior knee pain in children and adolescents.
 It is similar to Osgood-Schlatter disease but occurs at the inferior pole of the patella.

 - Osgood-Schlatter and Sinding-Larsen Johannson diseases are common causes of anterior knee pain which are aggravated by jumping and kneeling.

 - This is common in adolescence and may cause pain and tenderness.

 - It is usually asymptomatic but variable in severity and may require surgical treatment.